HubSpot/ui-extensions-examples/README.md

 ## Prerequisites

 - You must have an active HubSpot account with Sales or Service Hub Enterprise access.
 - Your HubSpot account must be enrolled in CRM development tools public beta.
-You can enrol by visiting [Product Updates > Betas](https://app.hubspot.com/l/whats-new/betas).
+You can enroll by visiting [this product update](https://app.hubspot.com/l/product-updates/in-beta?query=crm&update=13899236).
 - You must be using the latest [HubSpot CLI](https://www.npmjs.com/package/@hubspot/cli).

 ## Quick Start